byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<cryptochangement>** ok, thanks rehrar. you could also pm me if you want
 **\<sgp>** @cryptochangement I'm going to move on to another discussion now, ok?
 **\<cryptochangement>** sounds good
-**\<sgp>** The second FFS proposal being discussed is the dedicated Monero hardware wallet.
+**\<sgp>** The second FFS proposal being discussed is the dedicated ByteRub hardware wallet.
 Community feedback was gathered during the last meeting, and it has now moved on to Funding Required: https://forum.getmonero.org/8/funding-required/88149/dedicated-monero-hardware-wallet
 **\<sgp>** I now would like to ask msvb-lab to speak more about this proposal.
-**\<msvb-lab>** One month of prestart research has yielded a proposal to contribute (fund, provide ideas, anything else) to Monero's first dedicated hardware wallet:
+**\<msvb-lab>** One month of prestart research has yielded a proposal to contribute (fund, provide ideas, anything else) to ByteRub's first dedicated hardware wallet:
 **\<msvb-lab>** I wrote the proposal, will devote a half year's work, and can answer questions now...
 Any ideas, questions, or opinions?
 **\<sgp>** It's a large and respectable undertaking
 **\<quickbasic>** What is it going to do that Ledger won't be able to?